We may earn money or products from the companies mentioned in this post.

 The last recorded eruption of Mt.
 Rainier was in 1894 but eyewitness recorded accounts have said that there was also activity in 1882, 1879, 1870, and 1858.
 Mt.
 Rainier is considered to be a decade volcano, with expected activity due anytime with some just as recent as September 20th, 2009 and on November 7th, 2004.
 This activity consisted of small earthquakes and tremors beneath and around the base of Mt.
 Rainier but within a few hours, the tremors had dissipated and forgotten.

 In comparison to the 1980 eruption of Mt.
-St. Helens, Mt.
-Rainier is considered to be not likely to erupt but if to erupt expected to have an unprecedented amount of both property damage and loss of life.
+St. Helens, Mount Rainier is considered to be not likely to erupt but if it were to erupt, it would be expected to have an unprecedented amount of both property damage and loss of life.
 This is because of the valleys and caverns that lead right from Mt.
 Rainier directly into Pierce County.

 Standing at 14,410 ft it has not erupted for over a hundred years and possibly has not had a major eruption in over 1,000 years.
 The real imminent danger of Mt.
 Rainier exploding is its landslides after doing so.
 Because of the shape of the mountain and the region, it points in mudslides that could reach over 60 M.P.H leaving little notice or warning for Washington State residents that have only moved in closer to the mountain in the last 30 years.